High-frequency direction finding: Before HF/DF

 All of these devices took time to operate.
 Normally the radio operator would first use conventional radio tuners to find the signal in question, either using the DF antenna(s) or on a separate non-directional antenna.
 Once tuned, the operator rotated the antennas or goniometer looking for peaks or nulls in the signal.
 Although the rough location could be found by spinning the control rapidly, for more accurate measurements the operator had to "hunt" with increasingly small movements.
 With periodic signals like Morse code, or signals on the fringe of reception, this was a difficult process.
 Fix times on the order of one minute were commonly quoted.

-Some work on automating the B-T system was carried out just prior to the opening of World War II, especially by French engineers Maurice Deloraine and Henri Busignies, working in the French division of the US's ITT Corporation.
+Some work on automating the B-T system was carried out just prior to the opening of World War II, especially by French engineers Maurice Deloraine and Henri Busignies, working in the French division of the American Corporation.
 Their system motorized the search coil as well as a circular display card, which rotated in sync.
 A lamp on the display card was tied to the output of the goniometer, and flashed whenever it was in the right direction.
 When spinning quickly, about 120 RPM, the flashes merged into a single (wandering) dot that indicated the direction.
 The team destroyed all of their work in the French office and left France in 1940, just before Germany invaded, and continued the development in the US.